Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Excluding only one simulator backend results in at least 30% accuracy accross all models at measurement step one.
 The classification task is only binary classification, meaning the models are performing worse than making random guesses.
 Therefore it seems especially crucial to have multiple measurement steps when dealing with unseen data.

+//TODO: combine data into single diagram for easier comparison? -> only show window sizes 5, 50 and 2000 (but for each approach).
+// maybe add tables for step range vs window size only to appendix?

 == Support Vector Machine
 For the SVM, window sizes start from 50 (and not from 5 like the other models), because training the SVM with such small window sizes took too much time.